-Seeking Truth will send you, free of charge, a flash drive that contains all the class lectures, as well as a PDF file that contains a lecture synopsis and series of questions for each class session.
+Seeking Truth will give you free access to all the class lectures, as well as a PDF file that contains a lecture synopsis and series of questions for each class session.
 Alternatively, you may choose to purchase the "Come and See" Catholic Bible Study Series, which also corresponds directly with lectures.

 If you are interested in starting a Seeking Truth class in your parish, you will need the permission of your pastor or Director of Religious Education.
-You will also need a computer and projector to display the lectures (sorry, no DVD’s available).
+You will also need internet access, a computer and projector/television to display the lectures.

 Please fill out the registration form to receive your free Seeking Truth lecture series, lesson summary and discussion questions.